Antonio

 "Spit on Thee Again"

-Act 1, Scene 3 contains Antonio's most exposed single piece of writing, and one of the play's most consequential pieces of evidence about how the Christian community in Venice operates.
-He has come, with Bassanio, to Shylock to negotiate the loan.
-Shylock reminds him of the treatment he has received from Antonio in their prior encounters: "You call me misbeliever, cut-throat dog, / And spit upon my Jewish gaberdine."
-Antonio's response is one of Shakespeare's most direct pieces of religious-ethnic contempt.
+A1S3 is Antonio's most exposed moment, and the play's clearest evidence of how the Christians of Venice actually behave.
+He has come with Bassanio to borrow from Shylock, who reminds him of how he has been treated – "You call me misbeliever, cut-throat dog, / And spit upon my Jewish gaberdine."
+Antonio's reply is one of Shakespeare's most direct pieces of contempt.

 Original